Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 In rare cases, a sore throat, stomach ache, vomiting, and diarrhea occur.

 A child with roseola may appear fussy or irritable and may have a decreased appetite, but most children behave almost normally.

 Roseola is diagnosed through a medical history and physical exam.
 The doctor often knows it's roseola if your child had a fever and now has a distinct rash.

-The roseola fever can be managed with acetaminophen (such as Tylenol), ibuprofen (such as Advil or Motrin), or sponge baths.
+The roseola fever can be managed with acetaminophen (such as Tylenol) or ibuprofen (such as Advil or Motrin).
 Be safe with medicines.
 Read and follow all instructions on the label.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
 Do not give aspirin to anyone younger than 20 years of age because of the risk of Reye syndrome.

 The roseola rash will go away without medical treatment.